Bounded worker execution

 Delegate narrow coding tasks to local or cheap workers while the supervisor stays focused on planning and review.

-OSS agent execution harness
+AI agent execution harness

 Use one strong supervisor model as the architect, then route bounded coding work to cheap local workers with deterministic verification, policy guardrails, and operator control.

-Standalone OSS, optimized for solo power users running local or mixed-model execution.
+Optimized for solo power users running local or mixed-model execution.

 harness init --profile local harness doctor harness demo --list-tasks harness demo --dry-run --task ts-isUUID # then run one bounded task harness run tasks/ts-lib/ts-isUUID.json \ --repo test-repos/ts-lib